Nervous Republicans turn to New Hampshire in hopes of stopping Trump

 "I truly do believe that different times call for different leadership," Pence told his modest crowd.
 "I know you all are going to do your job, because I have faith.
 I have faith in the American people."

 More than a dozen high-profile Republicans are looking to New Hampshire, the state long known for shining on political underdogs, to help stop Trump's march toward a third consecutive Republican presidential nomination.
-But so far, none has cracked the veneer of inevitability that has followed Trump through the early states on the presidential primary calendar despite — or perhaps because of — his mounting legal challenges.
+So far, none has cracked the veneer of inevitability that followed Trump through the early states on the presidential primary calendar despite — or perhaps because of — his mounting legal challenges.

-The strongest Trump alternative on paper, Florida Gov. Ron DeSantis, has already begun to lay off staff amid unexpected financial challenges and stagnant poll numbers.
-Others have failed to break out of the single digits in early polls.
+The strongest Trump alternative on paper, Florida Gov. Ron DeSantis, began to lay off staff amid unexpected financial challenges and stagnant poll numbers.
+Others failed to break out of the single digits in early polls.
 And as Trump braces for the possibility of a third criminal indictment, his hold on the party appears to be stronger than ever.

-Pence barely registered in a new poll released this week by the University of New Hampshire.
-And he admitted this week that he does not yet have enough donors to qualify for the opening presidential debate next month, an extraordinary position for a former vice president to find himself in.
-During multiple stops in New Hampshire this week, he appealed to voters to donate even $1 to boost his numbers.
+Pence barely registered in a new poll released this past week by the University of New Hampshire.
+He admitted he does not yet have enough donors to qualify for the opening presidential debate next month, an extraordinary position for a former vice president to find himself in.
+During multiple stops in New Hampshire this past week, he appealed to voters to donate even $1 to boost his numbers.

-“Obviously, he wishes he was doing better," said New Hampshire Republican Gov. Chris Sununu.
+"Obviously, he wishes he was doing better," New Hampshire Republican Gov. Chris Sununu said.
 "You're not going to find a better character and a better person than someone like Mike Pence.
-He’s just such a great guy.
-But his message, for whatever reason, isn’t quite resonating with folks."
+He's just such a great guy.
+But his message, for whatever reason, isn't quite resonating with folks."

-Pence has managed to draw the wrath of Trump loyalists and critics alike.
+Pence managed to draw the wrath of Trump loyalists and critics alike.

 Among those who dislike Trump, Pence is viewed as a Trump acolyte who enabled his bad behavior for four years.
-And those who love Trump blame Pence for not blocking the certification of Joe Biden's presidential victory on Jan.
-6, 2021 — a power that the former vice president did not have.
+Those who love Trump blame Pence for not blocking the certification of Joe Biden's presidential victory on Jan.
+6, 2021 — a power the former vice president did not have.

-“I think Mike Pence is genuinely destroyed,” said former New Hampshire GOP chair Jennifer Horn.
-“He cannot win.
-There’s no circumstance and no race that Mike Pence will ever win.
-It’s sad.”
+"I think Mike Pence is genuinely destroyed," former New Hampshire GOP chair Jennifer Horn said.
+"He cannot win.
+There's no circumstance and no race that Mike Pence will ever win.
+It's sad."

 Former President Bill Clinton became the "comeback kid" after finishing second here in 1992.
 The state also helped resurrect Republican John McCain's struggling campaign in 2008.
 Texas Sen. Ted Cruz, a religious conservative like Pence, scored a strong second place finish in 2016.